tipeslowly/textiles/content/3_Kesi Silk.md

 Wefts that differ from the colour of the subject motif are used to outline the motif’s silhouette.

 #### *guan* (‘flinging’)
-Two or more different but similar tones of coloured wefts are woven following the silhouette of the patterns.
-Wefts of each coloured block do not overlap and often appear to pile up in layers.
+Two or more similar tones of coloured wefts follow the silhouette of the patterns.
+Wefts of each coloured block often appear to pile up in layers.
+&nbsp;
+&nbsp;
 {{< q-figure id="propping_detail" class="is-pulled-left" >}}

 #### *qiang* (‘propping’)